eakendall/xpert-ultra/README.md

 - "changebehavior" for the sensitivity analyses in which clinicians use a second test with Ultra to try to improve specificity, with characteristics similar to xray
 - "changebehavior2" to use a highly accurate second test with Ultra to improve specificity with little cost to sensitivity

+## Underlying data
+The data from the diagnostic accuracy (Dorman, Schumacher, et al 2017) that directly informed this model can be found in the file, Ultra study data for model.pptx.